24/7 Hotline: 1-800-922-7829

 Family Support Services

 The Stay Together Program is available to most families in our 33 county service area, individually serving families and youth from 0-17 years of age or older if the youth is still attending high school.
-Our focus is empowering families through a range of parenting and life/coping skills that promote the growth of positive, healthy relationships with one another.
+Our focus is empowering families through a range of parenting and life/coping skills that promote the growth of positive, healthy relationships.

 At no cost, our preventative services include specialized curriculum, in-home visits, workshops, and more.
 We are just a phone call away with our 24-hour crisis intervention hotline.
 Stay Together provides free comprehensive sessions for skills relating to your family and conflict resolution.
 If you or someone you know could benefit from our family-based services, please call the Stay Together Program today.